OpenDSA/OpenDSA/README.md

 of OpenDSA.
 **This will probably take a long time to run the first time.**

-[Note that if any of the python packages have been upgraded since the last time the container has been run, you will need to run `docker-compose build` before you `docker-compose up`.
-This should be taken care of automatically but should be noted in case there are errors.]

 In order to interact with OpenDSA, you must open a bash shell within the container in order to run commands use the following command: